-This tour describes how to create a project that allows you to capture data fast!
+This tour describes how to create a project that allows you to capture data quickly.
 You can capture both the location and attributes of assets or incidents as you travel.
-To do this, you create a feature service and data collection buttons that represent each unique set of data to be collected.
+To do this, you create a feature service and data collection buttons, with each button representing a unique combination of attributes and geometry.

 The following steps describe how to use ArcGIS Pro and the QuickCapture web designer to prepare a project for data capture.

-All QuickCapture data is stored in feature services.
-A single project may refer to layers in multiple feature services, but to get started, its common to create a feature service for your project.
+All QuickCapture data is stored in web feature layers.
+A single project may refer to layers in multiple web feature layers, but to get started, it's common to create one web feature layer for your project.

-A feature service can be created in many ways; however, it is recommend that you use ArcGIS Pro because it provides tools to define symbology and rules to help you when preparing the project.
+A web feature layer can be created in many ways; however, it is recommend that you use ArcGIS Pro because it provides tools to define symbology and rules to help you when preparing the project.

 - Create feature layers in ArcGIS Pro that represent the data you want to capture.